Beijing Summer Palace

 and the skinfeel of a cool breeze.

-and grins: It’s really magic soup.
+It’s really magic soup.
+Eyes bright

 see birthday candles on the floor.
-A

-wad of warm wax pressed in my hand.
+A wad of warm wax pressed

+into my hand.
 I prefer sweets.
-She smiles, gaps

-like tombstones in her baby teeth.
+She smiles, gaps in her baby teeth.

-From soup we move to main course:
+From soup we move to mains:

-A casserole of snails and worms.
+A casserole of worms and snails.